shivannis/xandr-docs-public/xandr-docs/articles/monetize/native-assembly-faq.md

 ## What is Native Assembly?

-Native Assembly is Xandr’s native inventory management feature, allowing you to create new native inventory or enable native capabilities on an existing display placement.
+Native Assembly is Microsoft Advertising’s native inventory management feature, allowing you to create new native inventory or enable native capabilities on an existing display placement.

 ## If I’m adding native capabilities to existing display inventory, is it really native inventory?